 Twenty-Five Years of Leadership

 In the last quarter century an extraordinary group of conservation leaders and organizations has been fighting to preserve Maine’s natural resources, as a quick review of the recipients of the Down East Environmental Award attests.

 The Man Who Bought Katahdin

-Percival Baxter not only created an extraordinary state park, he single-handedly launched the whole modern conservation movement in Maine.
+Percival Baxter not only created an extraordinary state park, he singlehandedly launched the whole modem conservation movement in Maine.
 By Jeff Clark and Edgar Allen Beem.